 Note 5.1 - Why Are There Four Gospels?

-Some 120 years after the life of Jesus, a Syrian named Tatian created an account in Greek called the Diatessaron, meaning "of /from/out of" "four".
-In this work Tatian used 96% of the Gospel of John, and added to it from 50-85% of the content from the Gospels of Matthew, Mark and Luke.
-To eliminate the duplication between their stories, where the three accounts parallel each other but do not parallel John, Tatian generally selected the wording of the verse(s) from one Gospel over the other(s).
+Some 120 years after the life of Jesus, a Syrian student of Justin Martyr named Tatian created an account called Diatessaron in Greek, meaning "of /from/out of" "four".
+In his work Tatian used 96% of the Gospel of John, and added to it from 50 to 85% of the content from each of the Gospels of Matthew, Mark and Luke.
+To eliminate the duplication between their stories, where two or more of the three accounts parallel each other but do not parallel John, Tatian generally selected the wording of the verse(s) from one of the Gospels over the other(s).
 When given a choice, it appears that Tatian generally chose to include the text of the longest, or most detailed version, of the saying or event.
+To this he included any additional details that were found within the other Gospels.

-Tatian likely chose to combine the essentials from these particular four Gospel accounts as they had all been accepted and read by the church(es) for more than sixty years by that point in time (160 CE).
-And while they were sometimes read together, most groups and churches preferred one Gospel’s version of events over all of the others.
+Tatian likely chose to combine the texts of these four particular Gospel accounts because they had all been accepted and read by the church(es) for more than sixty years by that point in time, in about 160 CE.
+And while these four Gospels were sometimes read together, most churches preferred one Gospel’s version of events over all of the others.

-Perhaps Tatian chose to use Matthew, Mark and Luke because they were so similar, and yet each also often contained important details and information not mentioned by the others; and perhaps Tatian’s use of the three was also partly to be all inclusive, and more importantly, not to offend any group or church if he were to exclude their favorite Gospel.
+Perhaps Tatian chose to include Matthew, Mark and Luke because they were so similar, and he sought to be inclusive, and to not offend any church or group if he were to exclude their favorite Gospel.

-Despite its editorial shortcomings, Tatian's more complete account of the life and teachings of Jesus Christ was used throughout the early church, and exclusively by the Syrian churches for more than two hundred years, until the Latin Vulgate Bible was completed by Jerome on appointment from the Catholic church in 405 CE.
+Despite its editorial shortcomings, Tatian's more complete account of the life and teachings of Jesus Christ was used throughout the early church, and exclusively by the Syrian and eastern churches for more than two hundred years, until the Latin Vulgate Bible was completed by Jerome on appointment from the Catholic Church in 405 CE.
 Significantly, the Vulgate version of the New Testament opened with the same four Gospels as chosen by Tatian, but with John being the fourth, as all Catholic and most Protestant Bibles still present them today.
+In the east, toward the end of the fifth century, the use of the unified Gospel Diatessaron was eventually replaced by the four Gospels of the Syriac Peshitta.

-Despite the early use of these particular four Gospel accounts in favor or lieu of any and all others, the matter was discussed and debated within the church until being "officially" settled more than one thousand years later, at a session of the Ecumenical Council of Trent, held in 1546, at which the Catholic church finally sanctioned the four books of Matthew, Mark, Luke and John as inspired, faithful and true records of the life and teachings of Jesus Christ.
+Despite the early use of these particular four Gospel accounts in favor or lieu of any and all others, the matter continued to be discussed and debated within the church until being "officially" settled more than one thousand years later, at a session of the Ecumenical Council of Trent held in 1546, at which the Catholic Church finally sanctioned the four books of Matthew, Mark, Luke and John as inspired, faithful and true records of the life and teachings of Jesus Christ.

-As each of these four Gospels has long been considered authentic and inspired accounts of the life and teachings of Jesus Christ, their texts were combined to produce The Synoptic Gospel.
+As each of these four Gospels have long been considered authentic and inspired accounts of the life and teachings of Jesus Christ, the words of their texts were combined to produce the four Gospel harmony of FIVE COLUMN, and the textural merger of The Synoptic Gospel.

 Note 1 - How This Book was Compiled